How to Make a Food Delivery App: Easy-to-Follow Guide for 2025

 Order detail and status

-It’s necessary to give the courier all order information including precise meal content, address of the customer, and delivery time.
+To understand how to start a food delivery app, it’s necessary to give the courier all order information, including precise meal content, customer address, and delivery time.
 Also, don’t forget about order statuses to let the courier accept or reject the orders.

 Order history